Matrisome/MatriCom/README.md

 ![](inst/webApp/www/f1.png)
 **Figure 1.
 Construction of MatriComDB.**

-The databases that comprise MatriComDB were ranked into three reliability levels based on their degree of experimental validation:
+The databases that comprise MatriComDB were ranked into three reliability levels based on their degree of experimental validation.
+Using the following ranking system, each communication pair was assigned a **reliability score**.
 * **Level 3**: Best and most reliable interactions from databases that are fully dedicated to the matrisome, or from matrisome-focused subsets, and where all interactions have been experimentally validated.
   * MatrixDB (core), KEGG (Focal adhesion, hsa04510; ECM-receptor interaction, hsa04512)
 * **Level 2**: Reliable interactions from matrisome-dedicated databases, but where all interactions may not have been experimentally validated.